google/lmctfy/README.md

 ## Mailing List

 The project mailing list is <lmctfy@googlegroups.com>.
 The list will be used for announcements, discussions, and general support.
+You can [subscribe via groups.google.com](https://groups.google.com/forum/#!forum/lmctfy).